 “My mom found me unconscious on the floor of the bathroom,” she said.
 After a frantic ambulance ride to the hospital, Connolly made her decision.

 “That day, I decided I was going to find an endometriosis specialist and go forward with the surgery.”

-Once a diagnosis is made, your doctor will work with you to create a symptom management plan.
+Once a diagnosis is made, a doctor will work with you to create a symptom management plan.
 Your options will depend on the condition’s severity.

 A typical plan may include:

 - prescription pain medication

 - hormonal birth control to prevent tissue from returning

 With an official diagnosis, Connolly was armed with the information she needed to start treating her symptoms and take back her life.